-- Each broker can contain multiple partitions of same topic
+- Each broker can contain multiple partitions of the same topic

 Topic Replication Factor

 It’s always a wise decision to factor in topic replication while designing a Kafka system.
 This way, if a broker goes down, its topics’ replicas from another broker can solve the crisis.
-Let’s take a look into the below example.
+Let’s take a look at the below example.
 Here, we have 3 brokers and 3 topics.
-Broker1 has Topic 1 and Partition 0, it’s replica is in Broker2, so on and so forth.
-It has got a replication factor of 2; it means it will have one additional copy other than the primary one.
+Broker1 has Topic 1 and Partition 0, its replica is in Broker2, and so on and so forth.
+It has got a replication factor of 2; which means it will have one additional copy other than the primary one.

-- You can’t have number of replication factor more than the number of available brokers.
+- You can’t have the number of replication factors more than the number of available brokers.

-- In normal circumstance, this leader partition will receive data from producer and consumers will read from the leader partition.
+- In normal circumstances, this leader partition will receive data from the producer and consumers will read from the leader partition.

-- Producers are the ones to write data to a topic
+- Producers are the ones to write data on a topic

 - Producers need to specify the topic name and one broker to connect to; Kafka will automatically take care of sending the data to the right partition of the right broker.
 Kafka will take care of the required load balancing among multiple partitions across multiple brokers.

-- Producers have the provision to receive back the acknowledgement of the data it writes.
-There are following kinds of acknowledgements possible –
+- Producers have the provision to receive back the acknowledgment of the data it writes.
+There are the following kinds of acknowledgments possible –

-- acks =0 [In this case, producer does not wait for any acknowledgment.
-Producer writes the message to topic and moves on.
-In this way, producer won’t wait for acknowledgment.
-This is the fastest way of publishing the message to topic. ]
+- acks =0 [In this case, the producer does not wait for any acknowledgment.
+The producer writes the message to the topic and moves on.
+In this way, the producer won’t wait for an acknowledgment.
+This is the fastest way of publishing the message on the topic. ]

-- acks = 1 [In this case, producer will wait for only leader acknowledgment.
-It guarantees that atleast one broker has got the message; however there is no guarantee that the data has made it to the replicas.]
+- acks = 1 [In this case, the producer will wait for only leader acknowledgment.
+It guarantees that at least one broker has got the message; however, there is no guarantee that the data has made it to the replicas.]

-- acks=all [In this case, the leader and all the replicas will need to acknowledge back; this has worst possible performance impact among total 3 types.]
+- acks=all [In this case, the leader and all the replicas will need to acknowledge back; this has the worst possible performance impact among the total of 3 types.]

 - As in a pub-sub model, Consumers read data from topics